se2p/Bastet/README.md

 such as NodeJs, TypeScript, and WebAssembly.

-While *BASTET* was designed to analyze Scratch programs, it actually operates on an *intermediate language*. **You** should consider using *BASTET* as the foundation for your endeavors in context of program analysis and verification if you are looking for a well-engineered analysis framework entirely written in *TypeScript*.
+While *BASTET* was designed to analyze Scratch programs, it actually operates on an *intermediate language*.
+You should consider using *BASTET* as the foundation for your endeavors in context of program analysis and verification if you are looking for a well-engineered analysis framework entirely written in *TypeScript*.
-You might also be interested in our bindings for the Z3 SMT solver we have written for *BASTET*.
+You might also be interested in our bindings for the Z3 SMT solver written for *BASTET*.

 Currently, this framework implements: